KevinA2505/VastVoid/README.md

 ### Defensive drones
 The Nebula Order flagship deploys a trio of small drones that protect only this capital ship.
-They move in a slow patrol around the hull but react quickly to any hostile ships or projectiles.
+They move in a slow patrol around the hull but react quickly to incoming threats.
 Each drone relies on a lightweight learning system provided by `drone_learning` to refine its response timing.
 They never venture far from the flagship and engage threats solely within its immediate vicinity.